keycloakify/oidc-spa/README.md

 **Why not** [**BetterAuth**](https://www.better-auth.com/) **or** [**Auth.js**](https://authjs.dev/)

 These are great for what they are, but they’re “roll your own auth” solutions.\
-With oidc-spa, you delegate authentication to a specialized identity provider such as Keycloak, Auth0, Okta, or Clerk.
+With oidc-spa, you delegate authentication to a specialized identity provider such as Keycloak, Auth0, Okta, Clerk or WorkOS.

 With BetterAuth, your backend _is_ the authorization server, even if you can integrate third party identity providers id doesn't change that fact.\
 That’s very battery-included, but also far heavier infrastructure-wise.\
-Today, very few companies still roll their own auth, not even OpenAI or Vercel.

 Another big difference: oidc-spa is **browser-centric**.
 The token exchange happens on the client,\
 and the backend server is merely an OAuth2 resource server in the OIDC model.

-If you use BetterAuth to provide login via Keycloak, your backend becomes the OIDC client application,\
+If you use BetterAuth or Auth.js to provide login via Keycloak, your backend becomes the OIDC client application,\
 which has some security benefits over browser token exchange, but at the cost of centralization and requiring backend infrastructure.

 One clear advantage BetterAuth has over oidc-spa is more natural SSR support.
 In the oidc-spa model, the server doesn’t know the authentication state of the user at all time, which makes it difficult to integrate with traditional full-stack frameworks that rely on server-side rendering.